 What is Finasteride?

-Male pattern baldness is usually pretty easy to identify.
-You can start to lose hair from the scalp or top of the head, but it can also start at the front of the head, which is what’s known as a receding hairline.
+Hair loss, or male pattern baldness, is usually easy to identify.
+You can start to lose hair from your scalp, the top of your head, or from the front of the head, which is widely known as a receding hairline.
+The most common cause of hair loss in men is male androgenetic alopecia (MAA).[1]
+This progressive condition damages hair follicles and causes hair thinning on the scalp.

 How does Finasteride work?